 How can contractors prove their affordability to a mortgage lender?

 Many financial institutions have shown extreme sensitivity when interpreting FCA responsible lending guidelines.
-The guidelines form part of the Mortgage Market Review that followed global financial collapse.
+The guidelines form part of the Mortgage Market Review that followed the global financial collapse.

 We're not saying that the contractor-friendly lenders with whom we deal are ignoring those guidelines.
 Far from it.
 We've sat down with them to explain: